 Assessment drift disproportionately burdens lower-value properties.
 Quantifying it is the first step to correcting it — before it becomes an abatement problem.

-Every engagement begins with a data access agreement and your assessor's database — built once, used across all three products.
+Every municipal engagement begins with a data access agreement and your assessor's database, your clerk's voter file, or your published recap data — built once, used across all six products.
 Start with whichever question is most urgent.
+Nonprofit configurations →

 Models every permissible configuration across all five property classes and shows what each means for residential tax burden, commercial taxpayers, and total revenue.
 When market values shift unevenly — as they have across Massachusetts — the rate structure needs to respond.
 Your Select Board or City Council votes with data, not last year's number.